Effectiveness of Contact Tracing on Networks with Cliques

-The transition points are strongly dependent on the node degree $r$, and while in Fig.~\ref{fig:critical_curve_theory} we kept the node degrees fixed to $r=6$, it is important to note that the node degree $r$ re-scales the transition points between sub- and super-critical.
-More precisely, if we use the excess degree to scale the critical $p_\mathrm{e}$ by plotting $(r-1)p_\mathrm{e}$ as a function of $\alpha$, the phase diagram returns to a scale that is independent of $r$ such that the $c=2$ line is exactly at $(r-1)p_\mathrm{e}=1$.
-This is illustrated for $r=6$ and $r=12$ in Fig.~\ref{fig:critical_curve_theory} and Fig.~\ref{fig:critical_degrees}a, respectively.
+The transition points strongly depend on the node degree, $r$, in the class of clique networks we consider here.
+For most of the analysis in this paper, we kept the node degree fixed to $r=6$ (Fig.~\ref{fig:critical_curve_theory}); here, we turn our attention to how node degree can affect disease spreading.
+We do this by varying $r$ and holding other network properties constant.
+This is interesting because the node degree, $r$, rescales the transition points between sub- and super-critical regions.
+More precisely, if we use the excess degree to scale the critical $p_\mathrm{e}$ by plotting $(r-1)p_\mathrm{e}$ as a function of $\alpha$, the phase diagram returns to a scale that is independent of $r$ such that the $c=2$ line is precisely at $(r-1)p_\mathrm{e}=1$.
+This rescaling is illustrated for $r=6$ and $r=12$ in Fig.~\ref{fig:critical_curve_theory} and Fig.~\ref{fig:critical_degrees}a for valid network configurations, respectively.
+Recall that the networks we study still must obey $n_c(c - 1) = r$.

 A more systematic exploration can be found in Fig.~\ref{fig:critical_degrees}b, where each node belongs only to two cliques, $n_c=2$, representing the extreme non-trivial scenario where each clique is as large as possible without the network consisting solely of isolated cliques.
 In this case, the critical curves collapse in the re-scaled plot for a range of $r=6$ to $r=18$ that we tested.
-The collapse approximately follows a straight line from $(r-1)p_e=1$ for $\alpha = 0$ to $(r-1)p_e=2$ for $\alpha=1$, with the approximation getting better for larger values of $\alpha$.
-Note that for $\alpha = 0$, the critical transmission probability equals the critical bond percolation probability, as explained in Sec.~\ref{sec:Spreading_processes_on_networks} and it can be obtained through analysis similar to Fig.~\ref{fig:phase-transition}.
+The collapse approximately follows a straight line from $(r-1)p_\mathrm{e}=1$ for $\alpha = 0$ to $(r-1)p_\mathrm{e}=2$ for $\alpha=1$, with the approximation getting better for larger values of $\alpha$.
+Note that for $\alpha = 0$, the critical transmission probability equals the critical bond percolation probability for the SIR model \cite{newman2002spread, stegehuis2021network, ziff2021percolation, valdez2023epidemic}.